ccoay/ccoay.github.io/index.md

 ## Hi, this is Yao's homepage.

+Hello, I am a final-year master student in Shanghai Jiao Tong University.
+Before that, my undergraduate was in Tianjin University.
+Currently, I am applying for PhD program(a tough process).

 You can use the [editor on GitHub](https://github.com/ccoay/ccoay.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.